 And that can cause feelings of unworthiness.

 Picture this scenario for a second:

 A parent wants their child to do well in music.

 They pay for tuition and purchase music equipment, only to feel disappointed that the child doesn’t want to do it.

 Those negative feelings that the parent exhibits spread onto the child.

-You start to feel as if you let your parents down, that you’re not good enough.
+You start to think you’re not good enough if you let your parents down.